-Source: FSO - Land use statistics
+Source: ESO - Landuse statistics

-@ FSO 2019
+© FSO 2020

 Buildings and roads in particular are considered as sealed soils.
 Due to the soil sealing, the soil loses its natural ecological function as habitat, reservoir and filter as well as the ability to transform and degrade substances.
 In the space of 24 years, sealed soils have increased by 29% in Switzerland.
 According to latest figures, 4.7% of Switzerland's surface area is sealed.

 Endangered animals and plants (Red lists)

 Status 1994 to 2018, depending on the species group

 Reading aid: The endangerment status was assessed for 95% of the 85 mammal species.
 Data are deficient for the remaining species.
-Source: FOEN © FSO 2019 There are around 46 000 known species of flora, fauna and fungi in Switzerland (excluding unicellular or oligocellular organisms).
+Source: FOEN © FSO 2020 There are around 46 000 known species of flora, fauna and fungi in Switzerland (excluding unicellular or oligocellular organisms).
 Of the 10 711 evaluated species, 35% are on the red list, i.e. they are considered endangered, missing or extinct.
 At least 49 of the endangered animal and plant species in Switzerland are classified as endangered worldwide Breeding birds - Swiss Bird Index®

-Source: Swiss Ornithological Institute Sempach © FSO 2019 The index of bird species that regularly breed in Switzerland (177 species, 174 of which can be evaluated) was roughly the same in 2018 compared with 1990.
+Source: Swiss Ornithological Institute Sempach © FSO 2020 The index of bird species that regularly breed in Switzerland (177 species, 174 of which can be evaluated) was roughly the same in 2019 compared with 1990.
 However, the index of the 42 endangered species on the red list decreased over the same period.
 Ecological quality of the forest Part of the forest area with low, medium or high biotope value

-Source: WSL - NFI © FSO 2019 Around a third of Switzerland's surface area is currently covered by forest.
-Since the survey period 1983/85, the forest area has grown by around 10%.
+Source: WSL - NFI © FSO 2020 Around a third of Switzerland's surface area is currently covered by forest.
+Since the survey period 1993/95, the forest area has grown by around 7%.
 During the same period, the ecological quality of forests has improved: in 87% of forest areas, the biotope value today is rated medium to high.
 A forest's biotope value is used to evaluate forest populations as habitat for animals and plants.
 The diversity of tree species and the structural diversity, for example, are taken into consideration.
 Assessment of the environmental quality by the resident population of Switzerland Share of population

-Source: FSO - Omnibus surveys 2011 & 2015 © FSO 2019
+Source: FSO - Omnibus surveys 2011, 2015 & 2019 © FSO 2020 In 2019, 89% of the population assessed the quality of the environment in their place of residence as very or quite good.
+Regarding the quality of the environment in Switzerland overall, 84% of the population had this opinion.
+Only 13% of the Swiss population considered environmental quality worldwide to be very good or quite good.

-In 2015, 95% of the population assessed the quality of the environment in their place of residence as very or quite good.
-Regarding the quality of the environment in Switzerland overall, 92% of the population had this opinion.
-These assessments are roughly the same as those from 2011.
-However, the quality of the environment worldwide was assessed less positively than it had been four years previously.
-Whereas 23% of the population then said it was very good or quite good, in 2015 only 20% said so.
 4 Effects on society Environmental conditions can affect the quality of life and the health of the population and may also cause damage to infrastructure and buildings or generate other economic costs.
-Damage caused by natural events Floods, debris flows, landslides and rockfall1
+Damage caused by natural events Floods, debris flows, landslides and rockfall

-rockfall taken into account since 2002
+1 rockfall taken into account since 2002

-Source: WSL © FSO 2019
+Source: WSI © ESO 2020

 Humanity has always been confronted with natural hazards.
 However, due to the extension of settlement areas in regions at risk and rising property values, the potential damage from natural hazards is also increasing.
 Flooding, mudflows, landslides or rock fall are influenced, among other factors, by the climatic conditions.

 External costs of road, rail and air traffic